zaiisao/Documentation/en/Voice/audio_profile_windows.md

 ## Implementation

+Before setting the audio profile, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](../../en/Voice/start_call_windows.md) or [Start a Live Broadcast](../../en/Voice/start_live_windows.md).

-The Agora SDK provides the [`setAudioProfile`](https://docs.agora.io/en/Voice/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#ab0cb52e238b729a15525a5cc12543d9e) method to set the appropriate audio profile according to the scenario.
+The Agora SDK provides the `setAudioProfile` method to set the appropriate audio profile according to the scenario.
 This method has two parameters:
 <table>
 <tr>
 <th>Parameters</th>